 “No, he was awake and talking the whole time.”

 Walking back into the camper, Mom said “Let’s see how it goes tonight.
 If there are any issues we’ll need to go back to Bishop.
-The clinic in Bridgeport is closed, and the one in Mammoth doesn’t open until Monday.”
+The clinic in Bridgeport is closed down, and the one in Mammoth doesn’t open until Monday.”

-Mom cooked dinner, and at one point dad brought me a mixed drink to “help me through the pain”, he said.
+Mom cooked dinner, and at one point dad brought me a mixed drink to “help me over the bump”, he said.
 I took a sip of the bourbon and soda he offered and it wasn’t bad, dosed with a heavy hand of fresh-squeezed lemon, so I sucked the rest of it down.

-My dad’s presence under pressure, and my mom’s calm bedside manner and skillful bandaging got me through what could have been a nasty experience.
-The bourbon helped, too.
-I cherish the memory of this experience.
-In retrospect, it was one of the better experiences of my life.
-I had a mom and dad, and we all loved each other.
-I have learned how rare that can be in this world and I feel blessed.
+Nothing happened that night.
+My dad’s caring and patient presence under pressure, and my mom’s calm bedside manner and skillful bandaging got me through what could have been a horrible experience.
+Far from horrible, in retrospect it was one of the better experiences of my life, cementing for me the fact that I had strong parents and that we all loved each other.
+I have learned how rare and tentative that can be in this world and I feel blessed.
+The bourbon helped a little bit, too.

 A D R I F T